 1. Flush out Fatigue

-This week is all about flushing out the residual fatigue brought on by weeks of volume training and endurance riding.
+The week before a big sportive is all about flushing out the residual fatigue brought on by weeks of volume training and endurance riding.

 Last weekend was your last long ride.
-If you’ve followed our advice it should have consisted of a shorter ride (70 miles) and completed at a steadier pace.
+It should have consisted of a shorter ride and completed at a steadier pace.
 That doesn’t mean it's time to ditch the bike until Sunday…

 2. Activation Efforts

-The goal of a taper is to lose fatigue, freshen up and deliver yourself to the start line at your fittest.
+The goal of a taper before a sportive is to lose fatigue, freshen up and deliver yourself to the start line at your fittest.
 Spend the whole week off the bike and you’ll potentially turn up feeling sluggish and slow.

 Instead, swap your midweek turbos, club runs, chain gangs and hill reps for shorter, steadier spins.
 As part of your ride, introduce short activation efforts of around 20-30 seconds.
 These short efforts aren’t enough to fatigue you, but the change of pace is perfect for activating muscles and keeping your top-end tuned into event day.